LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic04-1-History.md

 1986: British-Canadian Carnegie Mellon professor and computer scientist Geoffrey Hinton, often referred to as the "godfather of AI", was among several researchers who helped make neural networks cool again by demonstrating that more than just a few of them could be trained using backpropagation for improved shape recognition and word prediction.

-## Deep Blue Beats the World Champion Chess Player
+## Deep Blue Beats a World Champion Chess Player

 1997: IBM's Deep Blue was the first computer to defeat a reigning world chess champion, Garry Kasparov.
 Deep Blue's AI methodologies were primarily based on brute force symbolic computing power using techniques like preprogrammed chess rules, game trees and state-space searches.
 It did not use machine learning or neural networks.